jcmf/glulx-strings/README.md

 `Glul` (the "magic number") followed by a big-endian version number whose first byte is likely to be zero.
-(If it isn't zero, the major version number is greater than 255.x.x -- latest is 3.x.x as I write this -- so we're probably screwed anyway).
-I want to check for the zero byte in addition to the magic number so as to avoid being fooled by any stray text earlier in whatever file the user happened to hand us.
+(If it isn't zero, the major version number is greater than 255.x.x -- latest is 3.x.x as I write this -- and major version bumps are likely to break things, so we're probably screwed anyway).
+I want to check for the zero byte in addition to the magic number so as to avoid being fooled too easily by any stray text earlier in whatever file the user happened to hand us.

       header_size = 36
       if bytes.length < header_size then return